Volkswagen Golf Mk7: Golf GTI

-Buyers who purchase the £980 Performance Pack not only gain 7 kW but also upgraded brakes and a limited-slip differential.
+Buyers who purchase the £980 Performance Pack gain not only 7 kW but also upgraded brakes and a limited-slip differential.
 The front differential is a new development, dubbed VAQ.
 This provides more neutral and agile driving behaviour and allows higher speeds to be carried through curves.
 The system consists of a multi-plate coupler between the differential cage and right driveshaft, which controls locking torque electro-hydraulically.
-Visually, vehicles with the Performance Pack are distinguished by 'GTI' lettering on the front brake caliper, larger vented brake discs front and rear (the same as fitted to the 'R' version), and red GTI badges on the front and rear although some cars still retained their silver badging despite being fitted with the Performance Pack.
+Visually, vehicles with the Performance Pack are distinguished by 'GTI' lettering on the front brake caliper, larger vented brake discs front and rear (the same as fitted to the 'R' version), and red GTI badges on the front and rear, although some cars still retained their silver badging despite being fitted with the Performance Pack.

-As well as high performance, a high level of safety equipment comes standard in the Golf GTI.
+Alongside high performance, the Golf GTI comes standard with a high level of safety equipment.
 On top of high passive safety levels—thanks in part to a passenger cell made from high- and ultra-high strength steels—active safety features include the Automatic Post-Collision Braking system, which automatically applies the vehicle brakes after an accident to reduce the chances of a second impact; the pre-crash system, which tensions seatbelts and closes windows and the sunroof if an accident is likely to improve the effectiveness of the airbags; and seven airbags as standard, including one for the driver's knees.